yuyutyrdinatry/pygraphics/branches/branch-csc494-summer-2011/docs/developer/tutorials/amp.rst

     The operating system will manage the connection and download the file until the connection is terminated by the HTTP server.
-During that time, Python sits waiting and can't do anything sle -- response.read is a **blocking call**.
+During that time, Python sits waiting and can't do anything -- response.read is a **blocking call**.

     On the other hand, an asynchronous solution using Twisted could look something like this::